fidyay/fidtube/README.md

 ### Commenting and voting
 You can vote the video, comment it and vote other comments

-## !You can't add videos, vote and comment if you aren't authorized
+## !!!You can't add videos, vote and comment if you aren't authorized

 ### Usage